[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Entering Superscript Column Index in Input Box

-Step 6: After clicking the OK button, you will get one final Input Box for selecting the output range.
-Select the range D6:D11 here.
+After clicking the OK button, one final Input Box for selecting the output range opens.

 Selecting Output Range in Input Box

-Note: The provided VBA code can handle both empty output range and incorrectly formatted output range with values.
+Note: The provided VBA code can handle both an empty output range and an incorrectly formatted output range containing values.

-Step 7: After clicking the OK button, return to the worksheet.
-You will see the output cells have required superscripts now.
+• After clicking the OK button, return to the worksheet.

 Superscripts Generated Using VBA

-Reason 2: CHAR Function Can Not Generate Superscripts for All Characters
+Reason 2 – The CHAR Function Cannot Generate Superscripts for All Characters

-Sometimes you may want to insert superscripts by using the CHAR function.
-But the CHAR function in Excel takes ASCII codes as its argument, so its arguments are limited between 1 to 255 only.
-As a result, the CHAR function can return 1, 2 & 3 superscript characters only and shows #VALUE! error for other characters.
+You may want to insert superscripts by using the CHAR function.
+But the CHAR function in Excel takes ASCII codes as its argument, so its arguments are limited to between 1 and 255 only.
+As a result, the CHAR function can only return the 1, 2 & 3 superscript characters, and will show a #VALUE! error for all other characters.

 For example, consider the following dataset where we have a list of bases, superscripts, and Unicodes for the superscripts.